OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

     oc scale dc/pysimple --replicas=1

 ## Investigating resiliance
 Let's see what happens if your pod dies.
 First list your pods:

     oc get pod

 You should see your pod listed.
 Copy its name (something like `pysimple-1-4df47a5`).

-Now lets delete the pod, simulating the situation where it might have crashed, or the server on which it was running creashed.
+Now let's delete the pod, simulating the situation where it might have crashed, or the server on which it was running crashed.

     oc delete pod/pysimple-1-4df47a5

 Replace the last part with the actual name of your pod.
-Yes, **really** delete it.
+And, yes, **really** delete it.
 No harm will be done!

 Now either go to the web console for your project to look at what is happening or continue to execute `oc get pod` to see this.

 You will notice that quite quickly OpenShift will notice that the required number of pods are not running and will rectify this by starting a new pod.

 ## Delete the project
 Clean up by deleting the project.